khibino/haskell-relational-record/examples.md

 -- an unique constraint, it is not possible to use queryScalar.
--- The name column of branch table is the same. insertEmployee_s2 :: InsertQuery () insertEmployee_s2 = typedInsertQuery piEmployee3 . relation $ do
+-- The name column of branch table is the same. insertEmployee_s2 :: InsertQuery () insertEmployee_s2 = derivedInsertQuery piEmployee3 . relation $ do
   d <- query department
   b <- query branch
   wheres $ d !
 Department.name' .=. value "Administration"